sjtrotter/merl/README.md

 This program uses [Semantic Versioning](http://semver.org)

 # UPDATES
+2023-01-02 - Major changes!
+- rewrote entire program to use OOP style Tkinter interface.
+- ENTIRE API is broken/updated - cannot use previous version save file.
+(You'll have to re-select your maps.)
+- Added logging to merl.log in the directory, rather than printing to console.
+- Entry boxes are now disabled - use the edit and trashcan buttons to select/remove files from the maps.
+- Attempting to make everything as modular as possible.

 2023-01-01 - I found this! http://rocketleaguemaps.us/ and this new version updates the Map Download link to point there.

 2022-08-08 - It has come to my attention that the nice folks at [Steam Workshop Downloader](https://steamworkshopdownloader.io/) have stopped providing the download service, at the behest of Valve; this makes the original instructions invalid, since you can no longer download steam maps this way.
 However, there are map creators that provide their map files separately - one that I know of is [Lethamyr](https://lethamyr.com/mymaps).